ReferralJoe/jobs_web_scrapper/README.md

 The program identifies the ATS and runs the specific ATS adapter, the output has the same format for any ATS.

 **Status**:  1.0.0
-The program is ready for the work, however, it needs further testing and addition of new .[CHANGELOG](CHANGELOG.md).
+The program is ready for use, however, it needs further testing and addition of new ATS adapters.[CHANGELOG](CHANGELOG.md).

 ## Requirements